enyojs/ares-project/CONTRIBUTE.md

 "inline" is not used for the time being.

+A _special_ category can be added to ignore some components in the palette by naming it `items-to-ignore` and adding a type `ignore` before giving the list of items to ignore.
+Each items to ignore must provide a string/regexp to match on related value of `kind` or `name` key.

 ### Section "inspector"

 It allows to define per kind and per event or property. _This section is optional_